-- 4.14 Subject to gaining a minimum of 60 credits (with at least 45 level 7 credits and no more than 15 level 6 credits), a student will be awarded a: - a.
+- 4.15 Subject to gaining a minimum of 60 credits (with at least 45 level 7 credits and no more than 15 level 6 credits), a student will be awarded a: - a.
 Postgraduate certificate with distinction if either a minimum of 45 credits or the overall average mark of the passed modules (or average mark of the best 60 credits of passed modules if this is an exit award) is 70 per cent or above. - b.
-Postgraduate certificate with merit if either a minimum of 45 credits or the overall average mark of the passed modules (or average mark of the best 60 credits of passed modules if this is an exit award) is 60-69 per cent. - c.
+Postgraduate certificate with merit if either a minimum of 45 credits or the overall average mark of the passed modules (or average mark of the best 60 credits of passed modules if this is an exit award) is 60-69 per cent but the requirements for distinction are not met. - c.
 Postgraduate certificate pass if all modules have been passed (or at least 60 credits have been passed if this is an exit award) with a mark of at least 50 per cent but the requirements for distinction or merit are not met.